EPCCed/eidf-docs/docs/access/project.md

 You may be contacted if there are any questions regarding your application or further information is required.

-### Re-visting Application with Secured Funding
+### Re-visting an Application with Secured Funding

 If you have yet to secure funding and are creating an application for a cost estimate at this stage, you do not need to "Sumbit".

 Your application is automatically saved

-Once you have your grant confirmed or your Purchase Order in place, you can add details of funding to your applicaiton, then "Submit"
+Once you have your grant confirmed or your Purchase Order in place, you can add details of funding to your application, then "Submit"

 #### Note on Pricing

-Our pricing calulator includes an inflation escalator for costs.
+Our pricing calculator includes an inflation escalator for costs.

 Cost for access to EIDF will increase, and as such any application for use in the future should budget for cost increases.